 The effective training program must follow few basic principles:

-Our bodies always need new stimuli to grow/get stronger, so the training program should plan for the way to increase the stimulus.
-There are a few ways how to achieve that, for example lift a bit heavier weight, lift the same weight for more repetitions or sets, use shorter rest periods between sets etc. For more information, you can read my article.
+Our bodies always need new stimuli to grow/get stronger so the training program should plan for the way to increase the stimulus.
+There are a few ways how to achieve that like lifting a bit heavier weight, lifting the same weight for more repetitions or sets, use shorter rest periods between sets etc. For more information, you can read my guide to progressive overload.

 Using good form right from the start is VERY important because bad form can reduce training effect and more importantly it can cause an injury.

 An example of the reduced training effect: shortened range of motion in squat or bench press because the weight used is too heavy – less work being done – smaller stimulus.

 An example of the health threatening effect: knees caving in during squat or rounded upper back during deadlifting.

 How to learn proper form?

 - hire a good coach – the problem with this solution is that a lot of staff in commercial gyms is not able to teach you basic barbell movements properly (squat, bench press, deadlift)

 - videos – Mark Rippetoe’s Starting Strength video series (squat, bench press, deadlift, overhead press)